numfocus/gsoc/2017/proposals/michal-habera.md

 and neither of them behaved as I expected, especially in parallel.
 Correct parallel checkpointing of results is a challenge and better(more documented) IO FEniCS workflow would help to postprocess results a lot.
+* Moreover, there is a discrepancy in what data could FEniCS save and reload, and what data could FEniCS save for visualisation (in Paraview).
+One can save and reload his results with pure "heavy-data" HDF5 format, but one cannot use this files for visualisation in Paraview.
+I think, this is a very good issue to improve.
+FEniCS community and its users will greatly benefit from having XDMF3 format which handles both.
+This will be implemented into FEniCS sooner or later, but GSoC could boost the process substantially.
 * This project will help me to dig deeper into FEniCS code and be a benefit for young and open-source community.
 Having some experience from this project would allow me to contribute to FEniCS even more in the future.
 * I pland to do a PhD that will inevitably use finite element method and its FEniCS implementation.

+## Workload and summer plans

+* I plan to devote 8 hrs daily to work on this project.
+I am having my final state exam in mid of june, so there might be a slight drop in workload to approx. 6 hrs per day.
+After that I have no obligations until october and I am prepared to work on the project full speed.

 ## Appendix